Scott09/skylinks/README.md

 SkyLinks is a 3D Flight Visualization Application.
 App that is used to visualize flight routes around the world and allows users to select a specific departure and arrival and see current flights traveling on that route.

-This repository is a bootleg of @NimaBoscarino's [React Rails Boilerplate](https://github.com/NimaBoscarino/react-rails-boilerplate).
+Bulit in 2 weeks with a bootleg of @NimaBoscarino's [React Rails Boilerplate](https://github.com/NimaBoscarino/react-rails-boilerplate).
 It uses the same React app, but replaces the Rails server with an Express server.

 By [Rene Roger](https://github.com/renemroger), [Scott Appleton](https://github.com/Scott09), and [Haibin Zhu](https://github.com/ssspiderzzz)

+# Features

 ## Running the projects